White Sox beat Indians 10-4 for season-high 4th straight win

 The 32-year-old Alonso was acquired in a December trade with Cleveland for minor league outfielder Alex Call.
 Alonso hit .250 with 23 homers and 83 RBIs last season, but is batting a career-low .180 through 54 games in his first year with Chicago.

+"I know the type of player that I am.
+I know the type of hitter that I am," Alonso said, "and I know eventually it will turn."

-Carrasco (4-6) matched a season high by allowing six runs and 10 hits in 6 1/3 innings of his third consecutive loss.
+Carrasco (4-6) matched a season high by allowing six runs and 10 hits over 6 1/3 innings in his third consecutive loss.
 The right-hander had enjoyed great success versus Chicago since 2017, going 7-1 with a 1.09 ERA in his previous 10 appearances against the White Sox, including a 2-0 record and 12 scoreless innings over two starts this year.

+"We're going to have some ups and downs, a lot," Carrasco said.
+"This is a long season.
+I have, maybe like 24 more starts, but at least we learn something from each start.
+It's frustrating.
+I worked so hard to get in every start and everything is going a different way."

-Carrasco allowed Leury García's leadoff single in the seventh and struck out Yoán Moncada before he was replaced by Dan Otero.
-Abreu greeted the reliever with a drive to left for his team-high 15th homer, making it 7-3 White Sox.
+Carrasco allowed García's leadoff single in the seventh and struck out Yoán Moncada before he was replaced by Dan Otero.
+Abreu greeted the reliever with a drive to left for his team-high 15th homer , making it 7-3 White Sox.

 Jordan Luplow went deep for Cleveland, and Carlos Santana drove in two runs in the opener of a four-game series.
 Jason Kipnis finished with two hits after he was robbed by Ryan Cordell's diving play on his sinking liner to right in the ninth.